CWTHF: Subhalo Identification with Continuous Wavelet Transform: Identification of a Single Halo

 The observed reduction in subhalo abundance is primarily attributed to the influence of background particle contamination.
 In the outer regions of the core, the gravitational effect of the central subhalo does not abruptly cease.
 For these low-mass subhalos, their limited particle content makes them highly susceptible to distortion by this residual background.

-The decline in subhalo count is more clearly visible in the SHMFs, as shown in Figure~\ref{fig:HMF_sub}.
-The mass functions for large subhalos remain consistent between methods until the particle number falls below approximately 500, at which point the SHMF of CWT subhalos begins to bend downwards.
-As the particle number decreases further, the CWT catalog becomes increasingly incomplete, ultimately showing a deficit of about 40\% at the low-mass end.
-This trend is consistent with the contamination theory, i.e. smaller subhalos, with fewer self-bound particles, are more likely to be disrupted during the binding check by loosely associated background particles.
+Once again, the highly consistent distribution of large subhalos confirms the robustness of CWTHF.
+However, it is also evident that CWTHF detects a lower population of subhalos compared to SUBFIND.
+Moreover, for the smallest subhalos, i.e., those with a half-mass radius of only a few $h^{-1}\rm kpc$, while their overall trend is quite similar, their spatial distributions do not fully coincide.

+To further characterize the systematic difference in mass assignment between the two catalogs, we present a Q-Q plot in Figure~\ref{fig:qq_plot}, with data points drawn from the 0.5th to the 99.5th percentile.
+Although the two halos span different mass ranges and their distributions are not identical, their quantile positions are sufficiently similar that a single set of percentile markers is used for both, to avoid visual confusion.

+Both sets of data points lie in close proximity to the $y = x$ reference line, indicating that the overall mass distributions recovered by CWTHF and SUBFIND are broadly consistent.
+Nevertheless, at any given percentile, the CWTHF subhalo masses are systematically higher than their SUBFIND counterparts.
+This offset is small at low percentiles but grows progressively toward the high-mass end, reaching approximately 0.5 and 1 order of magnitude for halo 0 and halo 281, respectively.
+We note that the central subhalo--i.e., the most massive member corresponding to the 100th percentile, which is excluded from Figure~\ref{fig:qq_plot}--is a notable exception, as it falls slightly below the $y = x$ line.

+This systematic mass excess provides a direct explanation for the $\sim$30\% surplus in particle counts reported in Section~\ref{sec:full}.
+Note that this 0.5 dex offset at the high-mass end refers to the medium-to-large subhalos only, whereas the global ~30\% particle surplus is an average across all subhalos.
+This trend can likely be attributed to the spatial segmentation strategy inherent to CWTHF--the algorithm extends subhalo boundaries as far outward as possible, and for large subhalos, the coarser-scale resolution elements (grid cubes) span a larger physical volume, thereby incorporating more surrounding mass.

-Figure~\ref{fig:PS_sub} presents the SHPS for the two catalogs.
-The zoom-in SHPS is constructed by assigning all subhalos to a $128^3$ CIC grid confined within a box of length 5$\mpch$, matching the scale of the host halo.
-The absence of small subhalos noticeably affects their spatial distribution, causing the SHPS of the CWT catalog to be systematically lower in amplitude.
-This discrepancy may also stem from a parameter effect: the high value of \texttt{kw\_high} itself induces a downward shift in the power spectrum.
+Figure~\ref{fig:PS_sub} presents the SHPS for the two halos.
+The zoom-in SHPS is constructed by assigning all subhalos to a $128^3$ CIC grid confined within a box of length 5$\mpch$ and 1$\mpch$, respectively, matching the scale of each host halo.
+The SHPS of the CWT catalog is systematically lower in amplitude for halo 0, but higher for halo 281.
+As we included the central subhalo in those subhalo statistics, it is clear that the mass of the heavy central subhalo significantly affects the amplitude of those SHPS.
 Nevertheless, the good agreement for large subhalos ensures that the two SHPS curves follow similar evolutionary trends, and thus, after a suitable vertical offset, they exhibit nearly identical shapes.